SurelyShirley5/Python_Small_Games/README.md

-# Python_Small_Games
+# Python_Small_Projects

-"These are the game projects I did in the process of learning Python on Udemy :>"
+"These are the small projects I did in the process of learning Python on Udemy :>"

-# Features

-"They are just small games you can play through runnung the codes..."